gabivlj/candice/docs/tutorials/tutorial_01.md

 result := a * b / c - 1;
 @print(result); // prints '1'

+// You can also create numbers like this: numberHexa := 0xFFF;
+numberBin := 0b11010110;

 ```

 You can also use bitwise operations like: